wp-plugins/reaction-buttons/readme.txt

 2. Shows the sidebar widget with some dummy data.

 == Changelog ==
+= 1.1.1.1 =
+* Well, it's 11.11, so this is the Kölle Alaaf release! :)
+* No just kidding, just found a small error in the previous release with the HTML-tagline, fixed now.

+= 1.1.1 =
+* small update, added the possibility to use HTML in the buttons taqline

+= 1.1 =
+* added reaction_buttons_click_count($post_id) to include number of reactions per post in own themes.
+Returns the accumulated number of clicks of the specified post.
+* added the possibility to only allow only one vote per post.
+(Thanks Vlad for most of the code!)
+* added the option to show a javascript popup if you try to vote twice.
+(Thanks Vlad for the idea and most of the code!)
+* added the option to show the results only after the user voted.

+= 1.0 =
+* small changes for 3.0
+* tested with 3.0rc3

+= 0.9.9.2 =
+* added code for a second widget and statistics page: Show the top x posts with the most overall clicks.

+= 0.9.9.1 =
+* added code for a statistics page in the backend from Fábio Silva

+= 0.9.9 =
+* added a shortcode for the widget (show top x posts...)

+= 0.9.8 =
+* added the possibility to deactivate reaction buttons based on categories.

 = 0.9.7 =
 * fixed a small error that prevented the ajax update in buttons with more than one whitespace.